boylea/boylea.github.io/_posts/2015-08-23-DSP-fundamentals.md

 </div>

 <div class="footnote">
 <sup>2</sup> Well, almost any signal.
 Signals with Corners such as a square waves cannot strictly be formed from a summation of sine waves.
 However, we can get *really* close.
 So close that the difference between the two has zero energy.
-See the [Gibbs phenomena](https://en.wikipedia.org/wiki/Gibbs_phenomenon)
+See the <a href='https://en.wikipedia.org/wiki/Gibbs_phenomenon'>Gibbs phenomena</a>
 </div>